wp-plugins/easy-testimonials/readme.txt

      [testimonials_cycle random='true']
 -   To show a sliding Testimonial Cycle, with 10 seconds between each transition, use the following shortcode:
      [testimonials_cycle timer='10000' transition='scrollHorz']
+-	To show a sliding Testimonial Cycle, with Previous and Next buttons, use the following shortcode:
+	 [testimonials_cycle prev_next='1']
+-	To show a sliding Testimonial Cycle, that only transitions when Prev or Next is clicked, use the following shortcode:
+	 [testimonials_cycle paused='1' prev_next='1']

     To pick from our full list of available transitions, we recommend using the Shortcode Generator.